Beat The Heat

 Remarkably, the more you need it the less you will taste the salt!

-Chunks of Himalayan salt can be found in many supplement shops, and in Collingwood at Orchard Health Foods, Good Health Mart, and the Rock Shop (Appealing Environments).
+Coarse Himalayan and Celtic salts can be found in many supplement shops, and in Collingwood at Orchard Health Foods, Good Health Mart, and the Rock Shop (Appealing Environments).

-Additional benefit: dabbing brine directly onto skin is brilliant for clearing pimples!
+A cosmetic benefit to having brine on-hand: dabbing it directly onto skin is brilliant for clearing pimples!

 Wearing a hat

 Outdoor activities for me, such as reading and gardening, are now accompanied by a hat.
 With a brim large enough to shade my eyes from direct sunlight, it also protects my face from the majority of UV rays.
 This helps shade the head from direct heat, while also preventing eye fatigue and headaches.
-For hiking, I prefer to forgo the hat and select cooler, shady trails.
+For hiking, I may forgo the hat and select cooler, shady trails.
+When sitting still, selecting a location in the shade is ideal.

 Window coverings